petermchale/mutation_accumulation/README.md

 C++ template library to perform Monte Carlo simulations of the accumulation of mutations in individual stem cells.  `mutation_accumulation` was written primarily to produce the results reported in [this cancer systems biology paper](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003802).

 ###Getting started
+Installation is easy because the `mutation_accumulation` library is header-only: it consists entirely of header files containing templates and inline functions, and requires no separately-compiled library binaries or special treatment when linking.

 * download this library
 * download the [Boost C++ library](http://www.boost.org/)
 * navigate to the example directory of `mutation_accumulation` and execute